 Buying bras can often be a frustrating experience.
 Going to professionals cuts out all of the frustration leaving the customer happy and supported.

-Your body goes through many changes during the 9 months of pregnancy and immediately post birth.
-For the first 3 months of pregnancy and 6 weeks post birth purchase a supportive seamless bra.
-This bra will stretch and change with your changing breast shape.
+For the first 3 months of pregnancy and 6 weeks postpartum, purchase a supportive seamless bra.
+This bra will stretch and adapt to your changing breast shape.